This season, Greenwich Historical Society is thrilled to once again participate in the CT Summer at the Museum program.

 Bush-Holley House tours are offered Wednesday – Sunday, at 12:00 pm, 1:30 pm, and 3:00 pm.
 Space is limited and reservation are recommended.

 The CT Summer at the Museum program was extremely successful in the summer of 2021, with museums throughout the state hosting hundreds of thousands of children, many of whom would not otherwise be able to afford admission.
-This program is even more important in 2022 given that inflation and high gasoline prices are already adversely impacting attendance at our institutions, especially among lower income families.
+This program is even more important now given that inflation and high gasoline prices continue to adversely impacting attendance at our institutions, especially among lower income families.

 A visit to a museum provides a special opportunity that can positively impact mental health, demonstrably improve learning outcomes among children and youth, and offer positive activities and outlets in many of the neighborhoods, towns, and cities that we serve.
 As children and students missed out on more than two years of group and school visits to our institutions as part of hands-on, interactive learning, the CT Summer at the Museum Program gives these children and students a chance to experience our historic campus, museum and gardens and benefit from our programs, activities, and exhibits.